MOSHE & THE ISSUES

 U.S. Fiscal Responsibility

 The U.S. federal government has spent more than it raises (annual deficits) via taxes and duties for the past 50 years (except for a few Clinton years, 1998-2001).
-We now face a total debt of $34 trillion which is owed to investors, other nations like China & Japan, Social Security, US federal pensions, and other creditors.
-The annual interest alone on this debt is now $475 billion.
-Our spending on the military is now over $850 billion per year.
+We now face a total debt of $35 trillion which is owed to investors, other nations like China & Japan, Social Security, US federal pensions, and other creditors.
+The annual interest alone on this debt is now an alarming $892 billion for 2024.
+And our spending on the military is over $850 billion per year.
 Programs such as Social Security and Medicare/Medicaid are running out of funds.
-America is on a path towards bankruptcy and default.
+The US debt-to-GDP ratio, a key measurement of financial health, is now 123% (amongst the 10 highest in the world) and our current trajectory places America on a path towards even higher unsustainable debt levels which will lead to economic calamities (e.g. higher borrowing costs, inflation, program and service cuts, recession, poverty, and lower life expectancy).

 Time is running out.
 Other nations such as China and Russia have realized that the US dollar hegemony is nearing its demise, and are stockpiling gold.
 Once the US dollar loses its status as the global reserve currency, America will face a major economic collapse.